 - Phase III: Reconnection1

 One way to creatively work towards integration is by broadening your understanding of how the human brain reacts to trauma.
-Certainly we are not our brains, and the consequences of sexual abuse cannot be understood solely in terms of how it influences the brain.
+Certainly we are not our brains, and the consequences of sexual trauma cannot be understood solely in terms of how it influences the brain.
 Yet with regards to recovery work, understanding how the brain functions is one way to improve integration, including resolving intrusive remembering of traumatic experiences.

-Some of the difficulty with memories of sexual abuse — whether those memories take the form of an image, a body sensation, an emotion, or a belief about ourselves or the world — is our relationship with time.
+Some of the difficulty with memories of sexual trauma — whether those memories take the form of an image, a body sensation, an emotion, or a belief about ourselves or the world — is our relationship with time.
 Especially in the West, we tend to hold rigid beliefs about time, including that it progresses from past to present to future.
 However, time is a concept and cultural construct, not a reflection of biological reality.
 Not surprising, as neuroscientists Gÿorgy Buzsáki and Rudolfo Llinás determined, “Half the world’s languages do not have grammatical tense to specify past or future.”2 Yet in the West we tend to berate ourselves for not getting over something that happened long ago, or only lasted briefly relative to all our other experiences.
 Yet from the brain’s perspective — especially the 95 percent devoted to unconscious processing — there is no past, just one timeless moment.
 For the brain, recovery from trauma relies on the capacity to dwell in this timeless moment without avoiding or obsessing over internal or external stimuli — including our own beliefs about when we should get over the sexual abuse.

 Since a brain that can recall memories of previous threats increases the likelihood of survival, it makes sense the unconscious would keep bringing up dissociated, split-off aspects of experience if that might lead to reaching the most expansive level of awareness and hence, safety — especially if others observed our symptoms for what they were and responded with needed support.
 Nevertheless, many of us are quite good at not consciously remembering the trauma at all.
 Such profound dissociation often has to do with the conditions in which the trauma occurred.
 For instance, when the perpetrator is a caregiver, there is increased likelihood of amnesia for the abuse, since remembering the trauma would be a greater threat to survival than forgetting.
 If you have to depend on your caregiver to take care of your needs, it helps to be able to forget they are also your tormentor.
-There have also been cases of women in combat who endured sexual abuse and experienced complete amnesia during their deployment, only to experience flashbacks once they returned to civilian life and relative safety.
+There have also been cases of women in combat who endured sexual trauma and experienced complete amnesia during their deployment, only to experience flashbacks once they returned to civilian life and relative safety.

 Instead of thinking of recovery as progressively moving forward to a better version of you, imagine yourself as developing increased comfort with inwardly exploring your experience of selfhood — over and over again — in an effort to accept and love who you are in accord with the timelessness of the unconscious.
 As the capacity to mindfully dwell inward increases without fear of traumatic reminders, so does psychological integration (more on this in future posts).
 You also “grow more and more distinct,” as Jung pointed out, and thus become more you.
 I believe this is the ultimate, integrative goal of the brain.
 The unconscious is not trying to torture us with traumatic reminders.
 Rather, it doesn’t want to miss this unique opportunity to be fully alive.

-The spiral nature of recovery is distinguished from the rumination that is regularly a response to sexual abuse.
+The spiral nature of recovery is different from the rumination that is regularly a response to sexual trauma.
 Rumination is characterized by self-blame and continued focus on the perpetrator, what happened, and the resulting suffering.
 The outcome of such rumination is often avoidance of intimacy and general distrust that can lead to bitterness, if not isolation.
 In contrast, the spiral towards recovery focuses on personal strengths, increasing well-being, and putting the story of trauma within a larger narrative.
 Thus, the Phase Oriented approach can be thought of as modeling how to continually grow beyond what threatens the preferred state of wholeness, if not how to continually overcome the inevitable losses and traumas that happen to so many of us across the lifespan.

 Next week I’ll look more closely at the three phases of treatment.
-Until then, here are some questions for your reflection: Have you ever blamed yourself for not ‘getting over’ sexual abuse, or thought it shouldn’t take so long?
+Until then, here are some questions for your reflection: Have you ever blamed yourself for not ‘getting over’ sexual trauma, or thought it shouldn’t take so long?
 How might such beliefs interfere with your recovery?
 Do you have experiences or symptoms you associate with your trauma that continually resurface?
 What are they?
 What benefit might you gain from accepting the return of these symptoms as a natural part of recovery rather than as a weakness or evidence you are permanently damaged by the abuse?
 You can also use these symptoms to identify practices found in the Window of Tolerance Guide to help lessen your suffering.

 1 Herman, Judith.
 (1997).
 Trauma and recovery: The aftermath of violence—from domestic abuse to political terror.
 New York: BasicBooks.

-2 Gÿorgy Buzsáki and Rudolfo Llinás, (October 27, 2017), “Space and time in the brain, Science, Vol 358, Issue 6362, p.
+2 Gÿorgy Buzsáki and Rudolfo Llinás, (October 27, 2017), “Space and time in the brain,” Science, Vol 358, Issue 6362, p.
 482.

 3 Jung, Carl Gustave.
 (1954).
 “Psychology and alchemy,” in Collected Works, 12, para.
 4, pp. 217f.